trblemakar/ICO-MDS-Add-New-Host-Zone/README.md

 Commit MDS Zone Database and
 Copy MDS Running to Startup

-To execute the workflow, the MDS Switches must be connected to Intersight by adding them as a target. https://intersight.com/help/saas/getting_started/claim_targets#minimum_permissions_for_targets
+To execute the workflow, the MDS Switches must be connected to Intersight by adding them as a target [requires Intersight assist]. https://intersight.com/help/saas/getting_started/claim_targets#minimum_permissions_for_targets

 The required inputs are: Zone Name, MDS Fabric A, VSAN Fabric A, WWPN Fabric A, MDS Fabric B, VSAN Fabric B and WWPN Fabric B.